magmo/apps/packages/wallet/src/redux/protocols/indirect-defunding/readme.md

    - Start
    - Failure
 4. **Player A: A ForceMoved by B, A Responds**
-   - ConfirmLedgerUpdate + CHALLENGE_DETECTED
+   - ConfirmLedgerUpdate + RESPONSE_PROVIDED
-   - WaitForDisputeResponder + Success
    - WaitForLedgerUpdate
 5. **Player B: A ForceMoved by B, A Responds**
    - WaitForLedgerUpdate + CHALLENGE_CHOSEN
-   - WaitForDisputeChallenger + Open
+   - WaitForLedgerUpdate + RESPONSE_DETECTED
    - ConfirmLedgerUpdate
 6. **Player A: A ForceMoved by B, Expires**
-   - ConfirmLedgerUpdate + CHALLENGE_DETECTED
+   - ConfirmLedgerUpdate + CHALLENGE_EXPIRED
-   - WaitForDisputeResponder + Closed
-   - AcknowledgeLedgerFinalized
+   - AcknowledgeLedgerFinalizedOnChain
 7. **Player B: A ForceMoved by B, Expires**
-   - WaitForLedgerUpdate + CHALLENGE_CHOSEN
+   - WaitForLedgerUpdate + CHALLENGE_EXPIRED
-   - WaitForDisputeChallenger + Closed
-   - ConfirmLedgerUpdate
+   - AcknowledgeLedgerFinalizedOnChain